EpsilonSolutions/netscaler-command-reference/docs/rewrite/rewrite-action/rewrite-action.md

 <b>name</b>
 Name for the user-defined rewrite action.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) hash (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Can be changed after the rewrite policy is added.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my rewrite action" or ?my rewrite action?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my rewrite action" or 'my rewrite action').

 <b>type</b>
 Type of user-defined rewrite action.
 The information that you provide for, and the effect of, each type are as follows::